Introduction to Emergency Support Service Training

 The course is free and is offered online and through distance learning.

-For more information about emergency social services training, please see the JIBC’s Emergency Support Services web pages.
+For more information about emergency support services training, please see the JIBC’s Emergency Support Services web pages.